lindsaykwardell/starcomgame.com/rules/play/ready.md

 ## Gain Credits

-Gain credits as shown on your cards.
-Most resources come from Systems, but may also come from other cards you control.
 Gain 1 credit for each development you control in systems that are not under siege (see [Siege](/etc/additional-rules.html#siege)).
+Gain credits as stated on other cards you control.

 ## Draw a card

 Draw a card for one of the domains you control.
+Draw any additional cards as stated on other cards you control.
+If you already have five cards in your hand, you must either discard a card or skip drawing a card.

 ## Perform Start of Turn Actions

-Perform any actions on cards you control that take place at the start of the turn.
+Perform any other actions on cards you control that take place at the start of the turn.